elaforge/karya/doc/derivation.md

 which for pitch tracks just sets the pitch signal to that pitch.

 Evaluation is implemented by 'Derive.Call.apply_toplevel'.

+### call docs

+[Documentation for individual calls](calls.html) is included in the calls themselves, and is extracted and formatted by 'Cmd.CallDoc'.
+'Cmd.Lang.LBlock' provides some functions to emit documentation for the calls in scope at the cursor.

+### Block calls

+As mentioned in the overview, a note call with the same name as another block will substitute the contents of that block, stretching and shifting it into place.
+If the sub-block uses relative pitches and controls the generated notes will wind up depending on the calling environment.

+Block calls are note calls and go on a note track, but there's also a variant for control tracks.
+The sub-block is expected to have a control track titled `%` whose signal will be substituted into the signal of the calling track.

 ## track evaluation